hbdmapi/huobi_api_rules/README.md

 - When sub private data, you will receive private data for many times
 - When request private data, you will receive private data one time.
 - The received data is binary data which was compressed except spot's account and order pushed messege.
-- spot's account and order pushed messege ara plaintext.
+- The pushed messege of spot's account and order are plaintext data.
-- In ws private, you must send signature data and then sub/request your params.
+- In ws private, you must send signature data and then sub/req your request.

 Signature Illustration:
 - The signature methods of the four product(spot, future, coin-swap, usdt-swap) are the same.